dianabenavidesprado/dianabenavidesprado.github.io/_news/announcement_2.md

 ---
 layout: post
-date: 2024-09-01
+date: 2025-03-01
 inline: true
 ---

-I am serving the arXiv community as a Moderator (cs.LG).
+I am serving as a Senior Program Committee member at the CoLLAs conference 2025.